 6. Spots Stars in Hollywood

-California’s Sierra Nevada mountain range is filled with azure alpine lakes, evergreen forests, and granite mountainsides but Lake Tahoe is truly the crown jewel.
-The largest alpine lake in North America and amazingly clear with a 1,645-foot depth, the Lake Tahoe, and its surrounding wilderness are a wonderful all-season destination.
+California’s Sierra Nevada mountain range is filled with azure alpine lakes, evergreen forests, and granite mountainsides.
+Lake Tahoe is the crown jewel.
+Tahoe is the largest alpine lake in North America.
+It is amazingly clear and has a 1,645-foot depth.
+The surrounding wilderness is a wonderful all-season destination.

 4. See Central California’s Jaw-Dropping Big Sur Coast

 Imagine walking through a forest and suddenly reaching an opening in the trees.
 You reach cliff’s edge, hear the crashing Pacific below, and peer over the edge to discover a waterfall plunging down onto the deserted beach below.
 Sound like paradise?
 I think so!

 You can find this slice of heaven at Julia Pfeiffer Burns State Park, as well as many more take-your-breath-away scenes as you drive the Big Sur Coast.
 Start your scenic drive in Monterey and Carmel-by-the-Sea.
 Make time to kayak past sea otters and sea lions in Elkhorn Slough, hike at Point Lobos State Reserve, and visit world-famous Monterey Bay Aquarium.